eNMS-automation/eNMS/README.md

 # eNAPALM dependencies

-For the website, eNAPALM uses Flask, Bootstrap, SQLAlchemy and jQuery.
-PyGIS relies on the following libraries:
+eNAPALM relies on the following libraries:

-* NAPALM.
+* NAPALM
 * netmiko
 * jinja2
 * pyYAML
+* flask
+* SQLAlchemy
+* xlrd

-Before using PyGISS, you must make sure all these libraries are properly installed:
+Before using eNAPALM, you must make sure all these libraries are properly installed:

 ```
-pip install napalm
+pip install napalm (dependencies: netmiko, jinja2, and pyYAML)
+pip install flask_sqlalchemy (dependencies: flask)
+pip install xlrd
 ```

 # Credits

+[Netmiko](https://github.com/ktbyers/netmiko "Netmiko"): A multi-vendor library to simplify Paramiko SSH connections to network devices.

+[Jinja2](https://github.com/pallets/jinja "Jinja2"): A modern and designer-friendly templating language for Python.

-[NAPALM](https://github.com/napalm-automation): Network Automation and Programmability Abstraction Layer with Multivendor support.
-A Python library that implements a set of functions to interact with different router vendor devices using a unified API.
+[NAPALM](https://github.com/napalm-automation/napalm "NAPALM"): A library that implements a set of functions to interact with different network device Operating Systems using a unified API.